DiegoJSN/syst_rev_tool/Instructions_for_admin_(SERVER_SETUP).md

 ---

 ## 2) Create the database user + database
+>**Note: If you are restoring or backing up an existing database, run ``server_backup.bat`` first and then jump to the next step "3) Allow PostgreSQL connections from your Tailscale network"**

 After the installation, create:
 - A dedicated database user (for example: `review_user`)